 Bloom Time: Summer to fall

-Rudbeckia fulgida var. deamii is a clump-forming, erect, herbaceous perennial up to 2 feet (60 cm) tall.
+Rudbeckia fulgida var. deamii is an erect, clump-forming herbaceous perennial that grows up to 2 feet (60 cm) tall.
 Stems are sturdy and pubescent with leathery dark green oblong leaves.
 The blades are about 5 inches (12.5 cm) long and 2 inches (5 cm) wide.
-The leaves are toothed and pubescent.
-Flower heads are borne in profusion almost covering the foliage.
+Leaves are toothed and pubescent.
+Flower heads are borne in profusion, almost covering the foliage.
 Each daisy-like head is up to 2 inches (5 cm) across, with 12 to 21 golden-yellow rays that encircle a robust, dark brown cone loaded with disc florets.
-Flowering begins in late summer and continues until autumn.
+Flowering begins in late summer and continues until fall.

 USDA hardiness zone 4a to 9b: from −30 °F (−34.4 °C) to 30 °F (−1.1 °C).